naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/3.IP-Connectivity/ip-connectivity.md

 - D. The host route is populated from HSRP.

 A. C, a host route is used when you need a to route packets to a different next hop for a specific host

+36. Which element of a routing table will identify where the route was learned from?
+- A. Prefix and network mask
+- B. Routing protocol code
+- C. Metric
+- D. Next hop

+A. B, the routing code protocol is in the form of a single letter at the beginning of each statement.

+37. Which criteria are routing decisions based upon?
+- A. Source IP
+- B. Destination IP address
+- C. TTL
+- D. Destination MAC address

+A. B.

+38. Which type of routing requires network administrator intervention?
+- A. Link-state routing
+- B. Distance-vector routing
+- C. Static routing
+- D. Dynamic routing

+A. C.

+39. Which is a correct statement about the subnet mask?
+- A. The subnet mask is used by the host to determine the destination network.
+- B. The subnet mask is used in routing to determine the destination network.
+- C. The router uses its subnet mask when routing a packet.
+- D. The destination computer checks the subnet mask on the packet to verify that it’s intended for that computer.

+A. A, the subnet mask is used by the host to determine the immediate network and the destination network.
+It then decides to either route the packet or try to deliver the packet itself without the routers help.
+The subnet mask of the destination network is not used to determine routing decisions because the sending host does not know the destination subnet mask.

+40. What protocol does the router or host use to find a MAC address for the frame when it determines that the packet is on the local network?
+- A. IGMP
+- B. RARP
+- C. ARP
+- D. ICMP

+A. C.